Hottest summer hairstyles

 - Super Slick

-Selena Gomez, Lily Collins, Kim Kardashian, and a dozen other celebrities have taken slicked back hair from the runway to the red carpet.
+Selena Gomez, Lily Collins, Kim Kardashian, and a dozen other celebrities have taken slicked back Vietnam Hair from the runway to the red carpet.
 The trick is for your hair to look wet—but not actually be wet.
 Use a few palmfulls of mousse and strong hold gel to get the style to hold.

 - New Half-Up

 It’s the biggest summer hair struggle: you want to wear it up because it’s so hot and humid, but you also want to wear it down.
 Instead of settling for the tradition half-up style, try Brie Larson’s reversed version.

 - Shiny waves